MyBord/mybord-client/docs/projectManagement.md

       * cardMenuButtonContentComponent
       * popConfirm
   * if filtered to e.g. favorites, unfavoriting something should remove it from the result set
+  * fix styling when there are only two cards
   * when you first login, cards show before page is done animating?
   * gap between cards change when adding more to second row
   * when you logout, the login form looks different